gayanukabulegoda/FieldGuardian-FRONTEND/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- LICENSE -->
 ## License

 Distributed under the MIT License.
 See [LICENSE](LICENSE) for more information.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 ---

-### 🚧 Project Status: Under Conversion
-This project is currently being converted to React, Vite, TypeScript, Bootstrap, Redux, and Axios.
-Some features may be incomplete or undergoing updates.

----